Nursing Practice DNP (Doctorate)

 BSN to DNP

-- Pediatric Acute and Primary Care NP—minimum 2,000 hours direct patient care nursing experience in pediatrics
+• Pediatric Primary and Acute Care Nurse Practitioner (Dual Certification)—minimum 2,000 hours direct patient care nursing experience in pediatrics

 Post-Graduate DNP

-- Active, unencumbered APRN-NP License with Nebraska eligibility for General Post-Graduate DNP Track
+• Active, unencumbered APRN License with Nebraska eligibility for General Post-Graduate DNP Track

 STATE REGULATORY REQUIREMENTS

-Due to regulatory requirements in the states listed below, we are unable to accept or enroll students in the Doctor of Nursing Practice program who intend to reside in any of these states while pursuing a DNP: Delaware, Louisiana, Maryland, Massachusetts, New Hampshire, New York, Tennessee and Oregon.
+Due to regulatory requirements in the states listed below, we are unable to accept or enroll students in the Doctor of Nursing Practice program who intend to reside in any of these states while pursuing a DNP: Delaware, Louisiana, Maryland, Massachusetts, New Hampshire, New York and Tennessee.
+Students residing in the state of Washington or intending to pursue clinicals in that state may only enroll in the following DNP tracks: Family Nurse Practitioner, Neonatal Nurse Practitioner, or Pediatric Primary and Acute Care Nurse Practitioner.

 For all other states not listed above, regulations vary depending on the program and/or individual situation.
 Please contact Creighton University College of Nursing at 402.280.3492 for questions regarding a specific state.